Oxoron/AzureStorageFilterBuilder/README.md

                   .And()
                   .RowKey().Equal("AnyRowKey");
 ```
-for the filter "PartitionKey eq 'AnyPartitionKey' and RowKey eq 'AnyRowKey'" filter.
+for the "PartitionKey eq 'AnyPartitionKey' and RowKey eq 'AnyRowKey'" filter.

 ## Basic methods
 Empty, PartitionKey(), RowKey(), Column(columnName), Const(@const) and Bracket methods.
 Empty return new filter converted to empty string.
 PartitionKey and RowKey add "PartitionKey" and "RowKey" statements to filter.
 Column("Age") add "Age" statement to the filter, and Const("StringValue") add formatted value to the filter.